 “Killing Commendatore” by Haruki Murakami

 Alright, the moment you see the thickness of the book you are going to come at me like, ‘Why would you recommend us a dictionary?’
 But listen to me, okay?
 The book may resemble a dictionary, but trust me when I say this – YOU WILL NOT BE ABLE TO PUT THIS BOOK DOWN ONCE YOU START READING IT!
-Killing Commendatore is easily one of my favourite Murakami books.
+Killing Commendatore is easily one of my favorite Murakami books.
 And you can easily trust Murakami.
 His books will never bore you, to say the least.
 You may like his books, or you may hate him to his bones, but you will never be bored.
 So, if you want to do something adventurous but are literally stuck at home, Killing Commendatore is the book for you, my friend.
 You can thank me later!
+You can read the full review here! 📖

 “American Gods” by Neil Gaiman

-If you love fantasy, fiction and anything that’s a bit on the crazier side then you should pick this book right now.
+If you love fantasy, fiction, and anything that’s a bit on the crazier side then you should pick this book right now.
 If you are unsure because of the title of the book, then let me break it down for you.
 So, the protagonist of the novel is a man named Shadow.
-After he is released from the prison, he is approached by a strange man named Mr. Wednesday, who offers him a job.
-And in no time Shadow finds himself sucked in a weird and dangerous world of mythological characters and god knows whatnot.
+After he is released from prison, he is approached by a strange man named Mr. Wednesday, who offers him a job.
+And in no time Shadow finds himself sucked in a weird and dangerous world of mythological characters and god knows what not.
 I don’t know how Neil Gaiman could pull off this book because honestly, it’s crazy.
 There are so many characters and so much happening throughout the book that I was just amazed.
 Oh, and did I tell you that there is goddess Kali and Lord Ganesh in the book as well?
 So, are you still going to scroll down your Facebook feed or what?
 Go grab the book already!
+You can get the book here! 📖

 “Gun Island” by Amitav Ghosh